 - Healthy fat is a source of energy in the body (think of your body as a fire, fat are the logs, carbs are kindling)

-- Healthy fats are required for the absorption of fat-soluble vitamins A, D, E, and K (which Americans are SURPRISINGLY deficient)
+- Healthy fats are required for the absorption of fat-soluble vitamins A, D, E, and K

 - Healthy fats are used to construct tissue to both line and protect your internal organs